spiffe/spiffe.io/content/spire/docs/configuring.md

        -x509 -days 365 -out /opt/spire/conf/root.crt
 ```

-This strategy can be managed by enabling and configuring the `disk` UpstreamCA plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_upstreamca_disk.md).
+This strategy can be managed by enabling and configuring the `disk` UpstreamAuthority plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_upstreamauthority_disk.md).

 #### Configure AWS Secrets Manager

 The SPIRE Server can be configured to load CA credentials from [Amazon Web Services Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html), using them to generate intermediate signing certificates for the server's signing authority.

-This strategy can be managed by enabling and configuring the `awssecret` UpstreamCA plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_upstreamca_awssecret.md).
+This strategy can be managed by enabling and configuring the `awssecret` UpstreamAuthority plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_upstreamauthority_awssecret.md).

 #### Configure AWS Certificate Manager

 The SPIRE Server can be configured to load CA credentials from Amazon Web Services Certificate Manager [Private Certificate Authority](https://aws.amazon.com/certificate-manager/private-certificate-authority/) (PCA) them to generate intermediate signing certificates for the server's signing authority.

-This strategy can be managed by enabling and configuring the `aws_pca` UpstreamCA plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_upstreamca_aws_pca.md).
+This strategy can be managed by enabling and configuring the `aws_pca` UpstreamAuthority plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_upstreamauthority_aws_pca.md).

 #### Configure another SPIRE installation

 The SPIRE Server can be configured to load CA credentials from the Workload API of another SPIFFE implementation such as SPIRE.
 This enables a technique called "Nested SPIRE" that, as a compliment to HA deployments, allows independent SPIRE Servers to issue identities against a single trust domain.

 A full treatment for Nested SPIRE is beyond the scope of this guide.
-However this strategy can be managed by enabling and configuring the `spire` UpstreamCA plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_upstreamca_spire.md).
+However this strategy can be managed by enabling and configuring the `spire` UpstreamAuthority plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_upstreamauthority_spire.md).

 # Export Metrics for Monitoring
 _This configuration applies to the SPIRE Server and SPIRE Agent_